mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 c. time_interval - incremental based on a time column <br>
 d. view - create a virtual table only <br>

+# Answer :
+The strategy involve the the deletion and rebuilding based on time column, so the answer is time-interval (c)

 # Question 3
 Pipeline Variables.
 You have a variable defined in pipeline.yml:variables: taxi_types: type: array items: type: string default: ["yellow", "green"]How do you override this when running the pipeline to only process yellow taxis?
 (1 point) <br>
 a. bruin run --taxi-types yellow <br>